 What is the best programming language for a child to learn?

-Python is the best programming language for a child to learn.
+Python is the best real-world programming language for a child to learn.
 It is easy to learn, and the syntax is closer to English than other computer languages.
 It is super versatile and you can do so many things with Python ranging from building games to analyzing data.
 Python is also one of the most common languages, so it is a crucial skill for any budding computer scientist to learn.

 Which is the easiest coding language?